 Venous Ulcer Treatment

 Treatment must begin immediately after a venous ulcer forms.
-Percutaneous Terminal Interruption of Reflux Source (TIRS) is a relatively new technique for healing venous ulcers.
-The TIRS procedure reduces venous hypertension by injecting foam into the veins in the ulcer area, and allows the venous ulcer to heal.
+A relatively new technique for healing venous ulcers, the TIRS procedure reduces venous hypertension by injecting foam into the veins in the ulcer area, which allows the venous ulcer to heal.
 The average time for an ulcer to heal is 6 to 8 weeks.

-Reducing the pressure in the veins, elevating the leg and keeping the ulcer clean and dry are crucial to preventing recurrence of venous ulcers.
-Wearing compression stockings or leg wraps helps reduce the pressure, and your Water’s Edge Dermatologist will determine the type of dressing to use on your ulcer.
+Reducing the pressure in the veins, elevating the leg, and keeping the ulcer clean and dry are crucial to preventing recurrence of venous ulcers.
+Wearing compression stockings or leg wraps helps reduce the pressure, and your Water’s Edge vein specialist will determine the type of dressing to use on your ulcer.